kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v1/02-file-setup.md

 */
 ```

-* getting pieces of the DOM
+* Getting pieces of the DOM
-* or building out different nodes
+* Building out different nodes
-* building out links
+* Building out links
-* stuff like that
+* And various other things like that

 ### model
+The model is going to be our data layer, the layer that interacts directly with our data.
+We are going to have our data stored in `data.js` and our model will interact with that data.

 `js/model.js`